NICMx/Jool/doc/usr/tutorial2.markdown

 ## Introduction

 The purpose of this tutorial is twofold: To show how the translation mechanism is supposed to be activated and to tune up the user's understanding of how a stateful NAT64 interacts with other nodes so he or she can adapt it to different network arrangements.

+Software-wise, only a [successful install of Jool's kernel module](tutorial1.html) is required.
+The userspace application is out of the scope of this document on purpose.

 You might want to get acquainted with the <a href="https://linux.die.net/man/8/ip" target="_blank">ip</a> command before you continue.